-Sec.
+- Sec.
 6-1.
 ADOPTION.
-That code known as the "Uniform Code for the Abatement of Dangerous Buildings", 1976 Edition, promulgated and published by the International Conference of Building Officials, 5360 South Workman Mill Road, Whittier, California 90601, the purpose and subject matter of which among other things is to protect the public health and safety as set out in Section 102 of said Code, is hereby adopted and enacted as the Dangerous Buildings Code of the County and made a part of this Code by reference with the same force and effect as if fully set forth herein with specific modifications as indicated below.
+That code known as the "Uniform Code for the Abatement of Dangerous Buildings", 1979 Edition, promulgated and published by the International Conference of Building Officials, 5360 South Workman Mill Road, Whittier, California 90601, the purpose and subject matter of which among other things is to protect the public health and safety as set out in Section 102 of said Code, is hereby adopted and enacted as the code for abatement of dangerous buildings in the County and made part of this Code by reference with the same force and effect as if fully set forth herein with specific modifications as indicated below.
+Such code will be referred to herein as the Dangerous Buildings Code. - Sec.

-Sec.
 6-2.
 AMENDMENTS.
-Refer to Article II, Sec.
-2-11 for an explanation of the section numbering and cross referencing system used below.
-The Dangerous Building Code is hereby amended as follows.
+Refer to Sec.
+2-11 in this ordinance for an explanation of the section numbering and cross referencing system used below.
+The Dangerous Buildings Code is hereby amended as follows. - Sec.

-Sec.
 DBC 203.
 VIOLATIONS AND PENALTIES.
 See Sec.
-2-4 of this Code.
+2-4 in this ordinance. - Sec.

-Sec.
 DBC 205.
 APPEALS BOARD.
-The Appeals Board for the purposes of this Dangerous Buildings Code shall be the General Board of Appeals as set forth in Article II of this Code.
-Appeals to the Board shall be processed in accordance with the provisions contained in Section 501 of this Dangerous Building Code.

-Sec.
-DBC 501(b) PROCESSING OF APPEAL.
-Upon receipt of any appeal filed pursuant to this Section, the Building Official shall present it at the next regular or special meeting of the Board of Appeals.
-The Building Official may, under the applicable procedures set forth in this Dangerous Buildings Code, request and initiate a hearing before the Board of Appeals on any matter related to a dangerous building or the premises on which it is located.
+The appeals Board for the purposes of the Dangerous Buildings Code shall be the General Board of Appeals as set forth in Article II in this ordinance.
+Appeals to the Board shall be processed in accordance with the provisions contained in Section 501 in the DBC. - Sec.
+DBC 501 (b) PROCESS OF APPEAL.
+Upon receipt of any appeal filed pursuant to Section 501 in the DBC, the Building Official shall present it at the next regular or special meeting of the Board of Appeals.
+The Building Official may, under the applicable procedures set forth in this Code, request and initiate a hearing before the Board of Appeals on any matter related to a dangerous building or the premises on which it is located.